Hosta ‘Rainforest Sunrise’

 Resistant: Slugs and snails

 It seems Hosta ‘Rainforest Sunrise’ prefers part to full shade because to much light seems to fade the “yellow” somewhat.
-Although there us “normally” plenty of shade in this new bed, the Japanese Beetles changed that by eating all the leaves on the elm trees.
-They were really bad in 2017.
+Although there is “normally” plenty of shade in this new bed, the Japanese Beetles changed that by eating all the leaves on the elm trees.
+They were really bad in 2017 and even worse in 2018.

 I hope you found this page useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on the “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂 Click here for my page about the Hosta genus, growing information and sources.
 The links below are specifically for this cultivar.
 There are several good sources of Hosta somewhere toward the bottom on the right side of the page.